placrosse/kodo/docs/source/unittest.rst

 The purpose of this is to make it easy to find the unit test for a specific class.
 In some cases it makes sense to have multiple classes tested in the same file.
-In those cases we still make a place-holder cpp file referring to the actual cpp file where the test can be found.
+In those cases we still make a placeholder cpp file referring to the actual cpp file where the test can be found.
 An example of this can be seen for some of the codecs e.g. the class ``full_rlnc_encoder`` located in ``src/kodo/rlnc/full_rlnc_encoder.hpp`` is tested in ``full_rlnc_codes.cpp`` but the place-holder still exists..

-The place-holder file in this cases (``test/src/test_full_rlnc_encoder.cpp``) looks like the following:
+The placeholder file in this cases (``test/src/test_full_rlnc_encoder.cpp``) looks like the following:

 .. literalinclude:: ../../test/src/test_full_rlnc_encoder.cpp